jdrorrer/facebook-sdk/README.md

 How to Install
 ------------------

-meteor add dcsan:facebook-sdk
+meteor add jdrorrer:facebook-sdk

 How to Initialize
 ------------------

-I've added a `client/startup.coffee` file that will initialize the SDK for you.
+I've added a `client/fbSdk.js` file that will initialize the SDK for you.

 Setup your facebook app id